why would I need A tooth Extraction?

 Bone grafts can be done both at the time of tooth extraction and if needed, after the site has healed.
 Placing the graft at the time of extraction is an excellent way to take advantage of the body's natural healing process.

-If you think you need a tooth extraction or dental implant in Souderton, contact us to schedule an appointment with Dr. Grossman.
+If you think you need a tooth extraction or dental implant, contact us to schedule an appointment with your Souderton dentist today.

 Did you know…